SweetJonnySauce/EDMC-LogEventMiner/README.md

 - Forward entries to the EDMC log and add custom markers directly from the preferences panel.
 - Manage multiple logging “profiles”, each with its own filters and optional profile-based log filename.
 - Adjust log location on the fly and optionally append the active profile name to the log file.
+- Rotate log files automatically with configurable thresholds per profile.

 ## Installation

-1. Download or clone this repository.
+1. Download the latest release.
 2. Copy the `EDMC-LogEventMiner` folder into your EDMC plugins directory (`File > Settings > Plugins > Open`).
 3. Restart EDMC so it discovers the new plugin.